Wednesday, April 10, 2019

 https://drive.google.com/file/d/1wG56uGSVU_BebPdfUNSeiONyBRGPX21_/view?usp=sharing

-5. Take the two largest circles and insert them slowly into the slits on either side of the center.
-Insert the piece slowly, do not bend the paper.
-If it does not slide easily, remove it slightly and try again.
+5. Insert the remaining medium-sized circles: Take the remaining two medium-sized circles and gently slide them into the now upward-facing slits, one on each side of the white circle.
+Do not bend the paper.
+If a circle doesn’t slide in easily, ease it back slightly and try again.

 Flower Business Card and Sphere Slice Form